n23dcpt037-ppnghi/n23dcpt037-ppnghi/README.md

    …and always curious to learn more ✨

-## **My dream**
+## **⭐ My dream**
 I want to become a graphic designer who can tell stories through art and design.
-My goal is to create works that feel warm, fun, and full of personality—like little sparks of happiness that brighten someone’s day.
+My goal is to create works that feel warm, fun, and full of personality—like little sparks of happiness that brighten someone’s day. 🌈

-## **My latest project**
+## **⭐ My latest project**

-This is Tibi - a 3d project of designing an exhibition booth that I made with Blender.
+This is Tibi - a 3d project of designing an exhibition booth that I made with Blender. ✨

 ![tibi](https://github.com/n23dcpt037-ppnghi/n23dcpt037-phgngi/blob/main/Tibi.png?raw=true)